Skip to content

 Our Climate Commitment

 We play an important role in improving sustainability for hostel travel.
-In 2021 we made a climate commitment and started working towards these goals, in 2022 we achieved climate neutral status, and in 2023 we’re supporting the whole hostel industry by launching a sustainability framework and helping, you, our travellers, offset your emissions too.
+In 2021 we made a climate commitment, in 2023 we launched carbon offsets on your Hostelworld stays, and in 2024 we’re supporting the whole hostel industry with a sustainability framework that helps you, our travellers, find sustainable accommodation.

 St Christopher's Barcelona